SAM & HIPAA – How HIPAA can lean in….

 Recovery of mobile devices is also of paramount importance at the end point of the HR lifecycle.

-Due to the sensitivity of the data in question, releasing the right data at the right time to the right people in the right manner is absolutely vital.
-Being able to demonstrate that this was how patient-data was/ is managed is critical not just to patient safety, but also to the livelihood of the hospital.
+Releasing the right data at the right time to the right people in the right manner is absolutely vital.
+How patient-data is managed is critical not just to patient safety, but also to the livelihood of the hospital.

-HIPAA (Like SAM and Information Security) is a participation sport – it doesn’t matter what brand of sneakers you own, changing from one brand to another will not make you run faster!
-You have to train; you have to work to an ideal of what good HIPAA security looks like – SAM can help!
+HIPAA (Like SAM and Information Security) is a participation sport.
+It doesn’t matter what brand of sneakers you own, a brand change will not make you run faster.
+You have to work to an ideal of what good HIPAA security looks like – SAM can help!

 SAM Charter is able to discern how well/ badly you are managing your software, and by extension your patient-data.
 If a refresh of where you stand in respect to SAM could improve your HIPAA management protocols, then email: [email protected]